Medicare Set Aside Accounts

 This service helps parties with a Medicare Set Aside account remain compliant with the Medicare Secondary Payer Act.
 Services include capturing all bills, processing payments and reporting regularly to the member and CMS in full compliance with Medicare regulations.
 When your case settles with a Medicare Set Aside, you have a responsibility to report your purchases annually to Medicare, in order to protect your Medicare benefits.
 CareGuard handles all annual reporting and also guides you through what purchases can and cannot be made out of the account.

 - Extending Medicare Set Aside Funds: On average members save 62% on provider bills, and 28% on expenses such as durable medical equipment, medical treatment, and prescriptions.
-Member carry over these savings to the next year, helping make their money last as long as possible.
+Member carry over these savings to the next year, helping make their settlement funds last as long as possible.

 - Freedom to Treat: Members can see any doctor or provider, without Utilization Review.